scottyd8/ipc_sdk_ios/README.md

-# Worldpay Integrated Payment Client for IOS BETA
+# Worldpay Integrated Payment Client for IOS

-The SDK package is coming on 10/22/2016!

 ## Building the Sample Application
 The quickest way to see the Integrated Payment Client SDK in action is with the sample application.